alchimya/cc-crazy-monkey/README.md

 <br/>
 ------>Bottom layer
 <br/>
 ![ScreenShot](https://raw.github.com/alchimya/cc-crazy-monkey/master/screenshots/layers.png)
 where:
-- Background layer: is a sprite with a Widget component that allowos to autosize the background changing device and resolution
+- Background layer: is a sprite with a Widget component that allowos to autosize the background changing device and resolution.
 - Top layer: is a node that contains all the UI components placed ont the top of the game layer.
 Here mainly there are the score UI components.
-<>br/The layout of this node is driven by a widget with a Top constraint.
+<br/>The layout of this node is driven by a widget with a Top constraint.
 - Bottom layer: is a node that contains all the UI components placed below the game layer.
 Here mainly there are the game buttons controls.
-<>br/The layout of this node is driven by a widget with constraints on the top, bottom,right and left.
+<br/>The layout of this node is driven by a widget with constraints on the top, bottom,right and left.
 - Game layer: this node can be described as the reels container.
 <br/> It contains a tree node structure as follow:
 <br/>